vafeond/BareMetalCapers/guides/02_HelloWorld_BlinkingLED.md

 graphical datasheet).

 ## Design?
-Design is thinking it through enougha before starting.
+Design is thinking it through enough before starting.
 The right amount of design saves time and frustration.
 Too much design is wasteful.
 What's in a design?
 How much is enough?

 A design typically consists of: